Rikj000/MoniGoMani/VERYQUICKSTART.md

 # How to Optimize MoniGoMani:
 *(These are just my ideas/theories, if you have other ideas, please test them & report your results to [#moni-go-mani-testing](https://discord.gg/xFZ9bB6vEz) so we can learn and improve this flow!
-Also yes the current process is lengthy but we hope to automate this where possible in further versions)*
+Also yes the current process is lengthy, but we hope to automate this where possible in further versions)*

 0) When you change anything in your `config.json`, `config-private.json` (besides personal info etc) or in `MoniGoManiHyperStrategy` itself you should always re-hyperopt to find the new ideal weights for your setup.
 This should also be done when the market changes in it's long term direction!
 1) Do some Technical Analysis on how your stake currency has been behaving in the last months/weeks & pick a logical timeframe to do your hyperopt upon (The timeframe in the go-to commands for example resembles some bullish rise/correction cycles & I believe 2021 will be a bullish year thus I think it's a good timeframe to test upon).
-2) Setup the [Current Default MoniGoMani Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#current-default-monigomani-overrides) manually with some logical thinking.
+2) Set up the [Current Default MoniGoMani Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#current-default-monigomani-overrides) manually with some logical thinking.
 We do this to disable HyperOpting for some settings inside MGM that don't always get placed logically by HyperOpt.
 This helps refine the search space during HyperOpting, pushing it more towards where we want it to look.
 Instructions for how to do this are under [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)
 3) HyperOpt MoniGoManiHyperStrategy for a 1st run with the command provided in the [Go-To Commands](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#go-to-commands) (Free to alter the command if you have a good idea that you want to test)
 4) Pick the `epoch` you deem best.
 The last one is not always the best one & be wary of profit exploitation on the last epochs!
 You can use `freqtrade hyperopt-show -n <EPOCH HERE>` to print out HyperOpt results found for a certain epoch.
 5) Apply the HyperOpt results from your 1st run into the HyperOpt Results Copy/Paste Section of `MoniGoManiHyperStrategy.py` (Manually add the settings back in that where overridden in step 2 since they will be excluded from HyperOpts results!)
-6) Further Disable HyperOpting for `buy/sell_downwards/sideways/upwards_trend_signal_weight` settings that scored lower then `10%` in the 1st HyperOpt run and override them manually to `0%` (Indication of weak signal / signal not working well during these trends with your current weight allocation setup.
+6) Further, Disable HyperOpting for `buy/sell_downwards/sideways/upwards_trend_signal_weight` settings that scored lower then `10%` in the 1st HyperOpt run and override them manually to `0%` (Indication of weak signal / signal not working well during these trends with your current weight allocation setup.
 Also `10%` was just an idea, feel free to change this) instructions for how to do this are under [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)
-7) Further Disable HyperOpting for `buy/sell_downwards/sideways/upwards_trend_signal_weight` settings that scored higher then `90%` in the 1st HyperOpt run and override them manually to `100%` (Indication of strong signal / signal good enough in that trend to act on it's own as a full buy/sell signal.
+7) Further, Disable HyperOpting for `buy/sell_downwards/sideways/upwards_trend_signal_weight` settings that scored higher then `90%` in the 1st HyperOpt run and override them manually to `100%` (Indication of strong signal / signal good enough in that trend to act on its own as a full buy/sell signal.
 Also `90%` was just an idea, feel free to change this) instructions for how to do this are under [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)
-8) Refine the search spaces for **all** weighted signals in the tables still remaining in the HyperOpt space (aka normal, not overrided).
+8) Refine the search spaces for **all** weighted signals in the tables still remaining in the HyperOpt space (aka normal, not overridden).
 We do this to push the next HyperOpt run back in the direction that we already had going during the 1st HyperOpt run.
 See [HyperOpt Narrowing Down Search Spaces](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-narrowing-down-search-spaces) for how to do this.
 By changing the search space for each signal remaining, from the usual (0 - 100) and setting it's to ±10 the value found for said signal during the 1st HyperOpt run.
 Example: If for `sell_sideways_trend_bollinger_bands_weight` a weight of `33` was found during the 1st HyperOpt run, then the refined search space would become as following:
 `sell_sideways_trend_bollinger_bands_weight = IntParameter(23, int(43 * precision), default=0, space='sell', optimize=True, load=True)`
 *(1000 epochs might be overkill for the 2nd run with refined search spaces, we will have to take notice where new 'best' results stop popping up since it could save us time if for example no results are ever found after epoch 250)*
-*(Please refine the Open Trade Unclogger's spaces too, but do not bindly follow this step which is meant for the **weighted signal tables**, but refine using values that you deem to make sense)*
+*(Please refine the Open Trade Unclogger's spaces too, but do not blindly follow this step which is meant for the **weighted signal tables**, but refine using values that you deem to make sense)*
 9) HyperOpt MoniGoManiHyperStrategy for a 2nd run with the command provided in the [Go-To Commands](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#go-to-commands).
 This is needed since we have been altering the "perfectly" calculated setup, thus we have to re-balance the weights in use now.
 This should not cause overfitting since it's a complete fresh hyperopt run.
 10) Pick the `epoch` you deem best.
 The last one is not always the best one & be wary of profit exploitation on the last epochs!
 You can use `freqtrade hyperopt-show -n <EPOCH HERE>` to print out HyperOpt results found for a certain epoch.
 11) Copy/Paste your results into the `Total-Overall-Signal-Importance-Calculator.py` & run it's [Go-To Command](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#go-to-commands) but include `-fm` or `--fix-missing` at the end of your command.
 This is needed to make them whole again since overridden weighted buy/sell_params will be missing from your HyperOpt results.
 (This command will re-include them with **0** as their value & re-print the fixed copy/paste-able weighted buy/sell_params.